-The strength of this work, however, is the establishment of a clear relationship between the Lagrangian spin parameter $\Omega$ for loopers embedded inside coherent vortices and the Eulerian vorticity field $\zeta$ of the vortices.
+The strength of this work, however, is having established a clear relationship between the Lagrangian spin parameter $\Omega$ for loopers embedded inside coherent vortices and the Eulerian vorticity field $\zeta$ of the vortices.
 The majority of looping floats analyzed here, in fact, live inside the coherent vortex core, providing estimates of $\Omega$ that are very comparable with the vorticity and angular velocity field evaluated from the Eulerian flow structure.
 Furthermore, the time evolution of the core-looper $\Omega$ values follows the history of the vortex vorticity, suggesting that spin estimates obtained from a sufficiently high number of looping trajectories can be used as a proxy for $\zeta$ .
-These results consolidate and complete the VGRM investigation, allowing us to address the open issues concerning the Eulerian physical meaning of $\Omega$ .
-Even more importantly, this and the VGRM work lead to the introduction of an excellent general methodology to identify the coherent vortices and separate looper and nonlooper regimes from Lagrangian data through the $\Omega$ parameter.
+These results consolidate and complete the VGRM investigation, allowing to address the open issues concerning the Eulerian physical meaning of $\Omega$ .
+Even more importantly, this and the VGRM work lead to the introduction of an excellent general methodology to identify the coherent vortices and separate looper and non-looper regimes from Lagrangian data through the $\Omega$ parameter.
 The present study can be extended to other regions of the world ocean, so that the importance of mesoscale coherent vortices in the eddy transport characteristics of passive tracers can be assessed on a broader geographical scale.

-In order to achieve this goal, further investigations are needed to explore the effects of the vortices on the particle dispersion properties and to provide an appropriate description of the results through suitable Lagrangian stochastic models.
+In order to achieve this purpose, further investigations are needed to explore the effects of the vortices on the particle dispersion properties and to provide an appropriate description of the results through suitable Lagrangian stochastic models.
 Such issues are being addressed and will be part of a forthcoming publication.

-A final comment must be made pointing out that the link between the Lagrangian spin and the Eulerian vorticity was demonstrated for particular dynamical features which are the coherent, water mass trapping, mesoscale vortices.
-Further investigation is needed to understand the meaning of $\Omega$ in dynamically different coherent structures, such as the highly sheared unstable jets and the large-scale wave fields.
+A final comment must be made here to point out that the link between the Lagrangian spin and the Eulerian vorticity was demonstrated for particular dynamical features, that are the coherent, water mass trapping, mesoscale vortices.
+Further investigation is needed to understand the meaning of $\Omega$ in dynamically different coherent structures, such as the highly sheared unstable jets and the large scale wave fields.

 Acknowledgments.
-The authors are grateful to Bill Johns, Arthur Mariano, Don Olson, Tamay Özgögkmen, and Andy Reynolds for numerous stimulating discussions, and to Leonid Piterbarg for suggestions on statistics and error estimates.
-We also thank Greg Holloway for his careful reading of the manuscript and helpful comments.
+The authors are thankful to Bill Johns, Arthur Mariano, Don Olson, Tamay Özgögkmen, and Andy Reynolds for numerous stimulating discussions, and to Leonid Piterbarg for suggestions on statistics and error estimates.
+They also thank Greg Holloway for his careful reading of the manuscript and helpful comments.
 Ed Ryan did a great job in editing the MICOM velocity movie and Paolo Erdman in posting it on the web.
-We are also grateful to Linda Smith for her careful reading of the manuscript.
 This research was supported by the National Science Foundation through grant OCE-9811358.
 A. Griffa also acknowledges the support of the Office of Naval Research through grant N00014-97-1-0620.
-M. Veneziani wishes to thank Gennaro D'Angelo for the enormous support given during her Ph.D. dissertation work.
-This work has benefited from very constructive comments and suggestions by two anonymous reviewers.
+M. Veneziani wishes to thank Gennaro for the enormous support given during her PhD Dissertation work, but mainly for being there by her side.
+This work has benefited from the very constructive comments and suggestions of the two anonymous reviewers.